mororo250/Gsoc-sun-sky/gsoc_final_report.md

 * [#365](https://github.com/appleseedhq/appleseed-max/pull/365)
 * [#265](https://github.com/appleseedhq/appleseed-maya/pull/235)

-## Pre-GSoC work:
+## GSoC work:

+### Fix green/blue tint:

-Before the beginning of GSoC, I start working on a PR [#2811](https://github.com/appleseedhq/appleseed/pull/2811) to fix the spectral illuminance to cieXYZ conversions.
-This fixed the blue/green tint in the sky:
+Before the beginning of GSoC, I start working on the PR [#2811](https://github.com/appleseedhq/appleseed/pull/2811) to fix the spectral to cieXYZ conversions.
+Previusly, Appleseed was using spectral reflectance to ciexyz method to convert emissive cases.
+This would give a blue/green tint everytime that a spectral light was beeing used.
+Fixing the problem not only fixed the blue/green tint present on the sky models, but improved the overall phytelity of appleseed:

 ![](final_report_assets/compare_sky.png)

-I had to refactor most of the code after gsoc started in order to merge it into Appleseed.
+During the community bonding period I had to refactor most of this PR.

-A Full comparison among before/after appleseed and Corona/Arnold renderers: https://mororo250.github.io/Gsoc-sun-sky/Appleseed_comparison/appleseed_compare.
+A Full comparison among appleseed before and after [#2811](https://github.com/appleseedhq/appleseed/pull/2811) and Corona renderer and Arnold. https://mororo250.github.io/Gsoc-sun-sky/Appleseed_comparison/appleseed_compare.

-## GSoC work:

 ### Appleseed Sun Disc:

-Though Appleseed physicall sky already had a solar radiance function implemented, but it was missing a visible solar disc.
-Initially, I used the already implmented preetham's radiance function to implement a visible solar disc.
+Even though Appleseed physicall sky already had a solar radiance function implemented, it was missing a visible solar disc.
+Initially, I used the already implmented preetham's radiance function to implement a visible solar disc with limb darkening.
+On my proposal, I included some extra optical phenomena for the sun, such as [red flash](https://www.sciencephoto.com/media/536661/view/red-flash-of-the-sun) and [mirrages](https://en.wikipedia.org/wiki/Mirage_of_astronomical_objects).
+Unfortunally those phenomena are impossible to be implemented on a analytcal sun/sky model, also mirrages needs [curved ray tracing](https://www.sciencedirect.com/science/article/abs/pii/S0097849304001967?via%3Dihub) which are not supported by appleseed.

+##### Using Preetham6 Radiance Function:

 ![](final_report_assets/Preetham_Sun.jpg)

-Later, I also implemented the solar radiance function presented by [Hosek-Wilkie](https://cgg.mff.cuni.cz/projects/SkylightModelling/) in order to get a more precise solar radiance function in lower elevations.
+Later, I also implemented the solar radiance function presented by [Hosek-Wilkie](https://cgg.mff.cuni.cz/projects/SkylightModelling/).

 ##### Using Hosek Radiance Function: